On August 5, 2012, a white supremacist entered the Sikh Temple of Wisconsin, in Oak Creek, and shot 10 worshipers, killing six and wounding four.

-The six who were killed included the temple founder Satwant Singh Kaleka, the brothers Sita and Ranjit Singh, president of the Sikh Religious Society of Wisconsin Prakash Singh (president of the Sikh Religious Society of Wisconsin and father to young children), Paramjit Kaur (the only female victim), and Suveg Singh (the oldest of the victims, at 84).
+The six who were killed included the temple founder Satwant Singh Kaleka, the brothers Sita and Ranjit Singh, Prakash Singh, Paramjit Kaur, and Suveg Singh.

-The perpetrator did not leave a recorded explanation for his violent attack, but he had a history of affiliation with white supremacist and Neo-Nazi groups.
+The perpetrator had a history of affiliation with white supremacist and Neo-Nazi groups.
 An acquaintance reported that the shooter believed that a “racial holy war” was coming.

 An August 06, 2012 Democracy Now! broadcast summarized: